Meteorology · Ship Routing · Observation

 NOAA ERSSTv5

-Monthly aggregated SST and anomaly maps back to 1854 (gridded reanalysis).
-Long-term context for the daily snapshots — month-by-month, year-by-year, the full instrumental record visible in one place.
+Monthly SST and anomaly maps back to 1854 — long-term context for the daily snapshots, gridded reanalysis.

 Monthly · 170-year archive Launch viewer →